1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 Of course, those are worst-case scenario estimates.
 Bloomberg's economist division estimated JNJ's peak potential talcum powder liabilities at $15 billion and even courtroom losses tend to be overturned on appeal, or drastically reduced.

-However, rising leverage (above 2.0 that is what rating agencies generally want for AA-rated companies) are a concern given the current global recession.
+However, rising leverage (above 2.0 that is what rating agencies generally want for AA-rated companies) is a concern given the current global recession.

 MMM just reported April organic sales were down 12%.